akvorado/akvorado/console/data/docs/03-usage.md

   limits the source AS number of selected flows.
 - `SrcAddr = 203.0.113.4` only selects flows with the specified address.
 Note that filtering on IP addresses is usually slower.
+- `SrcAddr << 203.0.113.0/24` only selects flows matching the
+  specified subnet.
 - `ExporterName LIKE th2-%` selects flows coming from routers starting with `th2-`.